dl6nm/path-tree-generator/README.md

 Keep in mind that classes, methods and their signatures might change anytime during development till the first official release 1.0.0.

-The fist working version is released as **path-tree-generator v0.1.0** and contains the most base implementations.

 Issues and suggestions can be tracked on [GitHub][issue-tracker].

 ----------------------------------------------------------------------------------------------------